bmuzycn/LunchTime/README.md

 # LunchTime
-A test for collection view and loading images from json url with cache function This is project contain some useful boilerplate code including:
+A test for collection view and loading images from json url with cache function This is a small project containing some useful boilerplate code including:
   - image catching
   - fetch Json from url and parsing with Jsondecoder
   - customized collectionView, tab bar and navigation bar